omar96163/Alx-capston-recipe-finder-/README.md

 React: For building the user interface and managing state.
 Tailwind CSS: For creating a responsive and visually appealing design.
 TheMealDB API: For fetching recipe data.
-Netlify: For hosting the application.
+vercel: For hosting the application.

 ** ---------------- ** ** ---------------- **